zeloe/aural-clap/README.md

 [tutorials2](https://nakst.gitlab.io/tutorial/clap-part-1.html)

 # How to build

-Make a folder called libs and clone clap library into it. \
+> clone this repo and navigate into folder then \
+> git submodule update --init --recursive \
+> cmake -Bbuild -DCMAKE_BUILD_TYPE=Debug \
+> cmake --build build --config Debug

+or

-Then open terminal and use cmake -G Xcode (using mac). \
+> cmake -G Xcode
-Build and then run in any daw that supports clap.

 # To Do
 Add Gui